thesocialdev/kartodock/README.md

-# Gisdock - Docker for GIS stacks and relatives
+# Kartodock - Docker for GIS stacks and relatives
 This repo is a prototype used to build all the needed stack technology to run [Kartotherian](https://github.com/kartotherian/kartotherian) and its repos.

 ## Installation